joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 ### Rotations and translations

-As we said above, sliding the tile around amounts to spinning, and translating all the coordinates of the tile:
+As we said above, sliding the tile around amounts to spinning and translating all the coordinates of the tile:

 ```mathematica
 locsRotAndTrans[x_, y_, theta_, locs_]:=(